About NORBRAIN

 History

-• In 2011 an infrastructure for level-spanning neuroscience technology – NORBRAIN – was established at NTNU and the University of Oslo (Centre for Molecular Biology and Neuroscience – CMBN) through the Research Council’s Large-Scale infrastructure Program.
+• In 2011 an infrastructure for level-spanning neuroscience technology – NORBRAIN – was established at NTNU and the University of Oslo through the Research Council of Norway’s Infrastructure Program.
 But as neurotechnology develops at a rate comparable to computer- and cell phone technology, one has seen the need to update and expand facilities to stay on top and keeping Norway at the leading edge of neuroscience.
-Therefore, with RCN funding, NORBRAIN have been able to expand.
-New partner University of Bergen (UiB) has a unique profile on cellular-synaptic physiology.
+Therefore, with additional funding in 2015 and 2019, NORBRAIN have been able to expand.
+University of Bergen (UiB) joined as a partner in 2019 and has a unique profile on cellular-synaptic physiology.

 A story of success